Aboriginal Culture

 Niiarrnumber Burrai (Our Country)

-Embark on an immersive journey using virtual reality technology to travel back in time and experience nine local Aboriginal places before European settlement of what is now Newcastle.
+Embark on an immersive journey using virtual reality technology to travel back in time and experience nine local Aboriginal places before colonisation and settlement of what is now Newcastle.
 The cultural significance and stories of each site are explained by Elders Wayila (Black Cockatoo) and Buuyaan (Bellbird) from the Awabakal and Worimi.

 Welcome to and Acknowledgement of Country